Daniel Dercksen

 Daniel Dercksen and Jans Rautenbach in 2014

-He took on the position of Media Liason at The Showroom Theatre in Prince Albert (2016 – 2021), working with local and international musicians and performers, curating a Movie Club and launching the first Koos Roets Film Festival (at The Koos Roets Film Festival at The Showroom Theatre: Eunice Visser, Marelize Vorster, Koos Roets)
+He took on the position of Media Liaison at The Showroom Theatre in Prince Albert from 2016 to 2021, collaborating with local and international musicians and performers.
+He also curated a Movie Club and launched the inaugural Koos Roets Film Festival at The Showroom Theatre.
+Pictured are Eunice Visser, Marelize Vorster, Koos Roets.

-As a qualified ETD Practitioner (Education, Training and Development) – accredited by SAQA (The South African Qualifications Authority) and working in accordance with the principles of the Department of Education – Daniel Dercksen’s workshops/courses focus on outcomes-based education, training and development.
+As a qualified ETD Practitioner (Education, Training and Development) accredited by SAQA (The South African Qualifications Authority) and working in accordance with the principles of the Department of Education, Daniel Dercksen’s workshops and courses focus on outcomes-based education, training, and development.

-• As an educator, he constantly probes the magic of writing in search of the hidden secrets behind the process that is The Write Journey.
+• As an educator, he constantly explores the magic of writing, uncovering the hidden secrets behind the process that is The Write Journey.

-• As a story editor, he has the privilege of taking an intimate journey into the stories of other writers and polishing the drafts.
+• As a story editor, he has the privilege of taking an intimate journey into the stories of other writers, polishing their drafts to perfection.
 Read more

-• As a freelance journalist, he launched his own website in the late 90s to find a voice for his passion for film and writing, sharing the films and writing of filmmakers and screenwriters globally.
-As a freelance film and theatre journalist for 40 Years, Daniel wrote regular features, interviews and reviews for magazines and newspapers, as well as the website, and received the number one spot for most popular lifestyle contributor since 2012. www.bizcommunity.com
+• As a freelance journalist, he launched his own website in the late 90s to share his passion for film and writing, highlighting the works of filmmakers and screenwriters globally.
+Over his 40-year career as a freelance film and theatre journalist, Daniel has written regular features, interviews, and reviews for various magazines and newspapers, as well as his website.
+He has been the top lifestyle contributor at Bizcommunity since 2012.

-• As a playwright, he used the medium of theatre to celebrate words in action.
-Other plays that are in development include White Honey, Boo!, Arrows of Passion, The Lift, X-change, Extraordinary Lives, Little Horse, as well as the musical cabaret Seamen.
+• As a playwright, he uses the medium of theatre to bring words to life.
+His plays in development include White Honey, Boo!, Arrows of Passion, The Lift, X-change, Extraordinary Lives, Little Horse, and the musical cabaret Seamen.

-As a screenwriter, he celebrates his love of the film medium to tell stories through words and images.
-He wrote the screenplay for Dirk Fourie’s film In God’s Country which won the Jury prize for Best Newcomer at the 67th Apollo Film Festival (2003) and has completed the unproduced screenplays for Tjommies, African Violet, and Worldmind (the first drafts crafted in the mid-90s) now in development.
+As a screenwriter, he channels his passion for film to tell stories through words and images.
+He wrote the screenplay for Dirk Fourie’s film In God’s Country, which won the Jury Prize for Best Newcomer at the 67th Apollo Film Festival in 2003.
+Additionally, he has completed the unproduced screenplays for Tjommies, African Violet, and Worldmind, with the first drafts crafted in the mid-90s, now in development.
 He is currently adapting his screenplays into novels.
 Screenplays in development include The Beauty of Incomplete Things, African Violet, Worldmind, Intimate Rivals (based on the play), Imutate, Tjommies, The Faces of Angela, and Outcast.

 Dirk Fourie and Daniel Dercksen at The Sithenghi Film Festival in Cape Town (2005)